38

 Hi there!
 I have made this blog because I forgot some of the git commands every time while using git or GitHub.
 So I am going to put all the useful git command in this blog so that anyone who is going to get started with open-source get some help and whenever I need I can quickly find those at one place.

 Git is so powerful.
 There are a lot of really cool features.
-Some other basic functions you'll want to learn is how to
+Some other basic functions you'll want to learn is how to git pull

-, andgit branch
+, and git branch

 .
 Those are the ones that are needed for base level proficiency in git.

-1. To Create empty git repo
+1. To Create

 in specified directory.
-Run with no arguments
+Run with no argumentsgit init

-2. For cloning
+2. For

-the repo onto your local machine
+the repo onto your local machinegit clone <repo--HTTP or SSH>

-3. To define author name
+3. To define

-4. To stage
+4. To

 all changes in <directory>